NIaLliceH/BigData-BI-Assignment-HK242/README.md

     git clone https://github.com/NIaLliceH/BigData-BI-Assignment-HK242.git
     cd BigData-BI-Assignment-HK242
     ```

+    There should be a "*.pbix" file in here.
+If there is none when cloned, install git lfs.

 2. **Environment setup:**
     Make sure the host machine have Docker Desktop installed, running in WSL backend.